codacy/codacy-codesniffer/docs/description/Generic_Functions_OpeningFunctionBraceKernighanRitchie.md

-Function declarations follow the "Kernighan/Ritchie style".
-The function brace is on the same line as the function declaration.
-One space is required between the closing parenthesis and the brace.
+The function opening brace must be on the same line as the end of the function declaration, with
+    exactly one space between the end of the declaration and the brace.
+The brace must be the last content on the line.

-Valid: brace on same line
+Valid: Opening brace on the same line.
 ```
 function fooFunction($arg1, $arg2 = '') {
-    ...
+    // Do something.
 }
 ```

-Invalid: brace on next line
+Invalid: Opening brace on the next line.
 ```
 function fooFunction($arg1, $arg2 = '')
 {
-    ...
+    // Do something.
 }
 ```